ECUdweber/thedanielweber/Angular2-Starter-Project.md

 <a target="_blank" href="http://plnkr.co/edit/2i7Wjwd2JGj4NZtKvGD2">VIEW APP</a>

-## Add Functionality and Multiple Components
+## Add Functionality and Another Component

 Now let's add a bit more functionality to our program.
 We will create a counter that let's you increment it by clicking a button.